verdaccio/website/website/docs/best-practices.md

 ### Expiring Tokens {#expiring-tokens}

-Since `verdaccio@3.x` the tokens have no expiration date.
-For such reason we introduced in the next `verdaccio@4.x` the JWT feature [PR#896](https://github.com/verdaccio/verdaccio/pull/896)
+Tokens have no expiration date by default.
+Enabling [JWT](configuration#token) gives them one:

 ```yaml
 security: